José Quintero

-José Benjamín Quintero (15 October 1924 – 26 February 1999) was a Panamanian theatre director, producer, and pedagogue best known for his interpretations of the works of Eugene O'Neill.
+José Benjamín Quintero Palmerola (15 October 1924 – 26 February 1999) was a Panamanian-American theatre director, producer, and pedagogue.
+He was best known for his interpretations of the works of Eugene O'Neill and for co-founding the Circle in the Square Theatre.
+He was the winner of two Tony Awards, one for Best Direction of a Play and one for Best Play, out of five total nominations.

-Biography

-Early years
+Early life and education

-Quintero was born in Panama City, Panama, the fourth of 4 children, to Carlos Quintero Rivera, from Panama, and Consuelo Palmerola from Panama.
+Quintero was born in Panama City, Panama, the fourth of 4 children, to Carlos Quintero Rivera and Consuelo Palmerola.
 As a boy he was an acolyte, though he described his childhood in other ways as a disaster—the result of a domineering and overbearing father.
 He was educated in the United States at Los Angeles City College, the University of Southern California, and the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University). where he decided on a career in theatre.
-After notification of his intention, his father, who wanted him to be a physician, declared him dead, leading to Jose's seven-year estrangement from his family.
+After notification of his intention, his father, who wanted him to be a physician, declared him dead, leading to José's seven-year estrangement from his family.

 Career

 Quintero co-founded the Circle in the Square Theatre in Greenwich Village with Theodore Mann in 1951; this is regarded as the birth of Off-Broadway theatre.
-He became one of the most celebrated Broadway and Off Broadway directors and producers and worked with some of the greatest names in American theatre.
+He became one of the most celebrated Broadway and Off-Broadway directors and producers and worked with some of the greatest names in American theatre.
 His own name is inextricably linked to that of the American playwright Eugene O'Neill.
 Quintero's interest contributed to the rediscovery of O'Neill.
 Quintero staged several of his works, including The Iceman Cometh in 1956, which launched the career of Jason Robards.
 Later that year, Quintero's production of the New York premiere of Long Day's Journey into Night established his reputation as the quintessential director of O'Neill's dramas and won Tony Awards for Best Play and Best Actor (Fredric March).
 In 1963, he directed Strange Interlude, with a cast which included Geraldine Page, Jane Fonda, Franchot Tone, Ben Gazzara, Pat Hingle and Betty Field.
 In 1967, he directed Ingrid Bergman in More Stately Mansions in Los Angeles and New York.
-In 1968, Quintero traveled to Mexico to direct the Mexican star Dolores del Río in The Lady of the Camellias but was dismissed by the actress because of his problem with alcohol.
+In 1968, Quintero travelled to Mexico to direct the Mexican star Dolores del Río in The Lady of the Camellias but was dismissed by the actress because of his problem with alcohol.
 His production of A Moon for the Misbegotten, at the Academy Playhouse, Lake Forest, Illinois in 1973, won the Tony award for Best Direction in 1974.
 In 1988, he directed the revival of Long Day's Journey Into Night with Jason Robards Jr and Colleen Dewhurst.
-In the course of his career Quintero directed O'Neill plays nineteen times.
+In the course of his career, Quintero directed O'Neill plays nineteen times.